 - Cook noodles according to package directions.
 Drain in a colander, and briefly rinse with cool water to help prevent sticking.

-- In a medium-size bowl whisk together all ingredients for the sauce.
+- In a bowl whisk together all ingredients for the sauce.
 Taste and adjust saltiness, sweetness, and acidity, as desired.
-Keep in mind that the sauce should be very flavorful because the noodles and vegetables will dilute the flavor significantly.
+Keep in mind that the sauce should be very flavorful.

 - While the noodles drain in a colander, add the chopped kale to the pot.
-Sauté over medium heat for about 1 minute.
+Sauté over medium heat for about 1 minute or until wilted.

 - Add the noodles, sauce, and grated carrots to the pot.
 Stir to combine.